cerbos/demo-python/README.md

 Do you understand why?

-Reach out to [Cerbos Slack Community]() where we'll gladly put it in simple terms.
-There you get to ask pretty much everything cerbos-related you might think of.
+Read more about Cerbos on our comprehensive [documentation](https://docs.cerbos.dev) or join the friendly [Cerbos Slack Community](https://join.slack.com/t/cerboscommunity/shared_invite/zt-1qlny60no-E8jLaLZSu08_ZhzORQOEOA) to ask questions.

-**P.S.** Feel free to get creative and edit [policies](policies) to test how even more complex use-cases would turn out.
+Feel free to get creative and edit [policies](policies) to test how even more complex use-cases would turn out.

 ## Demo Video
 Watch the demo with commentary: